Quick Answers (What Most Golfers Actually Need to Know)

 Why it wins: The Mevo Plus (and its successor, the Mevo Gen 2) hits the sweet spot where serious accuracy meets reasonable pricing.
 For ~$2,000, you get radar-based tracking that's legitimately close to tour-level devices in terms of ball data accuracy.

 What matters: 3D Doppler radar tracks 16+ ball and club metrics directly — no stickers, no metallic balls, no workarounds.
 Works indoor and outdoor without adjustment.
 The fusion tracking combines radar data with normative modeling to fill gaps that pure radar can miss.
-Club data is genuinely useful: path, face angle, dynamic loft, attack angle.
+Club data is genuinely useful for in-depth analytical review: path, face angle, dynamic loft, attack angle.

 The real story: The Mevo Plus has been the r/golf community darling for years, and for good reason.
 It does everything the Garmin R10 does but significantly better — more consistent spin numbers, better club data, more reliable readings shot-to-shot.
 The Gen 2 adds USB-C and double the battery life.
 Either version is an excellent buy.
 This is the launch monitor where you stop making excuses about accuracy and start making excuses about your swing.